SpencerDawson/coding-assignments-camping-world/README.md

 ### Notice

-Most ENV vars exist only within the docker environment, so running `composer require x` for certain symfony packages will fail.
+Most ENV vars exist only within the docker environment, so running `composer require x` will fail certain default postinstall funcitons.
+Those can either be disabled in composer.json, or composer fucntions can be executed within the php container.

 ```shell
 $ docker exec -it cw_php sh